Twins vs. Giants Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Sonny Gray (4-0) will take the mound for the Twins, his 10th start of the season.
+- The Twins will send Joe Ryan (6-1) to the mound for his 10th start this season.

-- In nine starts this season, he's earned a quality start in three of them.

-- In nine starts this season, Gray has lasted five or more innings eight times, with an average of 5.5 innings per appearance.

 |Opponent